department-of-veterans-affairs/vets-design-system-documentation/src/_components/search-input.md

 web-component: va-search-input
 ---

-# Type-ahead
+# Search input

-<p class="va-introtext">The Type-ahead component displays up to five suggested search terms in a dropdowon below the input field while the user is typing a query.
-The goal of Type-ahead is to help Veterans navigate to relevant content more quickly by providing them with suggestions that match the characters they type.</p>
+<p class="va-introtext"> The Search input component lives in the global header of VA.gov and on search results pages, and can be paired with type-ahead functionality.
+Type-ahead displays up to five suggested search terms in a dropdowon below the Search input field while the user is typing a query.
+The goal of type-ahead is to help Veterans navigate to relevant content more quickly by providing them with suggestions that match the characters they type.</p>

 ## Example